sensu/sensu-docs/content/sensu-go/5.12/guides/troubleshooting.md

 To troubleshoot handlers and filters, create test events using the [agent API][agent-api], adding the `handlers` attribute to send ad-hoc events to the pipeline.

+## Troubleshooting assets {#asset-issues}

+Asset filters allow for scoping an asset to a particular operating system or architecture.
+You can see an example of those in the [asset reference documentation][asset-ref].
+If an asset filter is improperly applied, this can prevent the asset from being downloaded to the desired entity, and will result in a message like:

+{{< highlight shell >}}
+monitoring-script.sh not found
+{{< /highlight >}}

+In the event you see a message like this, it's worth going back and reviewing your asset definition.
+If you can't remember where you stored the information on disk, you can find it via:

+{{< highlight shell >}}
+sensuctl asset info my-monitoring-script-asset --format yaml

+or

+sensuctl asset info my-monitoring-script-asset --format json
+{{< /highlight >}}

+One common filter issue is conflating operating systems with the family they're a part of.
+For example, though Ubuntu is part of the Debian family of Linux distributions, Ubuntu != Debian.
+A practical example would look like:

+{{< highlight shell >}}
+...
+    - entity.system.platform == 'debian'
+    - entity.system.arch == 'amd64'
+{{< /highlight >}}

+Which would not allow an Ubuntu system to run the asset.
+Instead, the asset would look like:

+{{< highlight shell >}}
+...
+    - entity.system.platform_family == 'debian'
+    - entity.system.arch == 'amd64'

+or

+    - entity.system.platform == 'ubuntu'
+    - entity.system.arch == 'amd64'
+{{< /highlight >}}

+Which would allow the asset to be downloaded onto the target entity.

 [agent-api]: ../../reference/agent#events-post

 [structured]: https://dzone.com/articles/what-is-structured-logging